robertsweetman/module_2/mdbook/src/1_slide.md

 However, with this in mind, it's already been proposed internally within V1 to respond to the OGP's question about how AI/ML might help them manage the tender process, increase transparency and modernise how they publish tenders by sharing this project/proof of concept with them.

+Outside of this context training ML models should pay attention to local laws & statutes (i.e. GDPR), ensure the data is used in an ethical way and aim for transparency when it comes to any decisions that are under-pinned by any sort of AI or ML training process.

 # Tender Data Overview

+As stated in the Overview section we're looking to reduce the need for sales team members to scrutinize every tender opportunity published by Irish Government.
+Ideally an ML model processes each tender record and decides whether it's worth further scrutiny.

 At first glance the tender information looks pretty straightforward.
 Each record consists of the following:-